Azure/azure-quickstart-templates/quickstarts/microsoft.network/internal-loadbalancer-create/README.md

 A load-balancing rule for port 80 is configured as part of the template deployment.
 The template disables outbound SNAT for the backend pool.

 Outbound rules are not created as part of this template.
-For more information on providing outbound connectivity to the backend pool see, [What is Virtual Network NAT?](https://docs.microsoft.com/azure/virtual-network/nat-overview).
+For more information on providing outbound connectivity to the backend pool see, [What is Azure NAT Gateway?](https://docs.microsoft.com/azure/virtual-network/nat-overview).

 `Tags: Microsoft.Network/virtualNetworks, Microsoft.Network/virtualNetworks/subnets, Microsoft.Network/networkInterfaces, Microsoft.Network/loadBalancers`